euler-xyz/euler-orderflow-router/README.md

 ```

 Additionally there is a script to generate auxiliary config files, executed by `pnpm run generate-config`.
 Currently it fetches the list of supported [Pendle aggregators](./src/swapService/strategies/balmySDK/sources/pendle/pendleAggregators.json) for all chains

+## Tokenlists
+The router relies on tokenlists for all swapped tokens.
+They can be fetched from `TOKENLIST_URL` or read from JSON files in `tokenLists` folder if the configuration is missing.
+Note the files are not updated currently.
+Please reach out on [Euler discord](https://discord.com/invite/pTTnr7b4mT) if you need access to the tokenlist endpoint.